MeridianAlgo/Python-Packages/README.md

 ---

-**MeridianAlgo** - Empowering quantitative finance with advanced algorithmic trading tools.
+**MeridianAlgo** - Empowering the next generation of finance with advanced algorithmic investment tools.

 *Built with ❤️ by the Meridian Algorithmic Research Team (Quantum Meridian)*